XmXGamer/AngularsLittleHelpers/README.md

 Teams using Nx gain the advantage of building full-stack applications with their preferred framework alongside Nx’s advanced code generation and project dependency graph, plus a unified experience for both frontend and backend developers.

 Visit [Nx Cloud](https://nx.app/) to learn more.

+# Labels

+## Definitions

+**Assignment to Issues or Pull Requests**

+Most of the labels can be applied to both Issues and Pull Requests, however for some labels it may not make sense to apply it to one or the other.

+### Priority

+#### "Priority: Critical"

+This should be dealt with ASAP.
+Not fixing this issue would be a serious error.

+#### "Priority: High"

+After critical issues are fixed, these should be dealt with before any further issues.

+#### "Priority: Medium"

+This issue may be useful, and needs some attention.

+#### "Priority: Low"

+This issue can probably be picked up by anyone looking to contribute to the project, as an entry fix.

+### Type

+#### "Type: Bug"

+Inconsistencies or issues which will cause an issue or problem for users or implementors.

+#### "Type: Maintenance"

+Updating phrasing or wording to make things clearer or removing ambiguity, without changing the functionality.

+#### "Type: Enhancement"

+Most issues will probably ask for additions or changes.
+It's expected that this type of issue will result in a Pull Request.

+#### "Type: Question"

+A query or seeking clarification on parts of the spec.
+Probably doesn't need the attention of everyone, just a few to help bring clarification or explain intent.

+### Status

+The status label may apply to both Issues and Pull Requests.

+#### "Status: Available"

+No one has claimed responsibility for resolving this issue.
+Generally this will be applied to bugs and enhancement issues, but may be applied to others.

+#### "Status: Accepted"

+It's clear what the subject of the issue is about, and what the resolution should be.

+#### "Status: Blocked"

+There is another issue that needs to be resolved first, or a specific person is required to comment or reply to progress.
+There may also be some external blocker.

+#### "Status: Completed"

+Nothing further to be done with this issue.
+Awaiting to be closed by the requestor out of politeness, or can be closed by a project member.

+#### "Status: In Progress"

+This issue is being worked on, and has someone assigned.

+#### "Status: On Hold"

+Similar to blocked, but is assigned to someone.
+May also be assigned to someone because of their experience, but it's recognised they are unable to process the issue at this time.

+#### "Status: Review Needed"

+The issue has a PR attached to it which needs to be reviewed.
+Should receive review by others in the community, and at least one member / comitter.
+Specifics on when merging PRs is allowed is still up for debate.

+#### "Status: Revision Needed"

+At least two people have seen issues in the PR that makes them uneasy.
+Submitter of PR needs to revise the PR related to the issue.

+#### "Status: Abandoned"

+It's believed that this issue is no longer important to the requestor and no one else has shown an interest in it.

+## Combinations

+An issue should only have one label from the _Priority_ category, and one from the _Type_ category.
+It may make sense to combine some _Status_ category labels to an issue or PR, but not others.

+For example, it makes sense for an issue to be both _In Progress_ and _On Hold_.
+The issue may have someone assigned who has started work, but is waiting for another issue to be completed first, allowing them to focus on one thing at a time.
+However, an issue _In Progress_ cannot also be _Abandoned_

+A further example, _Available_ and _Accepted_ could happen if the scope and resolution of the issue has clearly been agreed, but no one is currently willing to be responsible to fix it, for whatever reason.
+However, you would not apply _On Hold_, as there is no one assigned to the task, nor would you apply _Blocked_ if nothing has been identified as a problem to resolving the issue.
+In addition, you wouldn't apply _Revision Needed_ as there is no associated PR.